iliadmitriev/how-to-docs/Kubernetes/kubectl.md

 Partition size designates an ordinal greater than or equal to that will be updated.

 In other words if you have 3 pods numbered from 0 to 2, and partition is set to 3, this means no pods will be updated.
-To update all pods you have to set partition to 0.
+To have all pods updated you have to set partition to 0.
 ```shell
 kubectl get statefulsets.apps web-nginx-stateful \
   -o json | jq '.spec.updateStrategy'